 - a) List and describe any resources that are available to applicants, such as application guides, exam blueprints or programs for orientation to the profession. - 1.
+The College website provides information about the application process and the forms that are available for download. - 2.
 Application packages include a Registration Guide (application guide) that describes the registration requirements.
-The package also includes additional information regarding registration, and where applicable, relevant College forms. - 2.
-College staff responds to inquiries by e-mail, telephone, fax and by meeting with prospective applicants. - 3.
+The package also includes additional information regarding registration, and where applicable, relevant forms. - 3.
+College staff responds to inquiries by e-mail, telephone, fax and by meeting with prospective applicants. - 4.
 The IESW Bridging Program for Internationally Educated Social Work Professionals grants a Certificate in Canadian Social Work Practice.
-Applicants can access this information through a link on the College website. - 4.
-Information and links to relevant resources on the College website are kept current by College staff. - 5.
+Applicants can access this information through a link on the College website. - 5.
+Information and links to relevant resources on the College website are kept current by College staff. - 6.
 A Career Map titled "Access to the Social Worker and Social Service Worker Designation in Ontario" is posted on the Ministry of Citizenship and Immigration website and can be accessed through a link on the College website. - b) Describe how your organization provides information to applicants about these resources.